1701/d/docs/devportal/tutorial/clients.md

 A deactivated client remains in the overview.
 The status of the deleted client is set to DELETE.
 This gives you the opportunity to reactivate a deactivated client within 14 days before it is finally deleted and removed from the overview.

-1. Under the appropriate service, select the client to be reactivated.
+- Under the appropriate service, select the client to be reactivated.
-2. Click the arrow next to the Client name to expand the entire Client.
+- Click the arrow next to the Client name to expand the entire Client.
-3. Click **Reactivate Client** under the Client Status.
+- Click **Reactivate Client** under the Client Status.
-4. To finally reactivate the client, confirm the process with your developer account password.
+- To finally reactivate the client, confirm the process with your developer account password.

-!!! success ""
+!!! info ""
     The client has been reactivated.
 The status is now displayed again as ACTIVE.